-The primary mission of the Educational Research Program is to offer a quality graduate program that prepares scholars to critically engage in educational research and evaluation undertakings, to develop appropriate and innovative research designs, and to contribute conceptually sound analyses to the social sciences.
+The primary mission of the Educational Research Program is to prepare scholars to critically engage in educational research and evaluation undertakings, to develop appropriate and innovative research designs, and to contribute conceptually sound analyses to the research problems of the field.

 The Educational Research Program offers a PhD in educational research and post-master's certificate in qualitative or quantitative research.
 An EdS is offered in conjunction with educational psychology and two MA options are offered in collaboration with educational psychology, which include a learning and evaluation option (thesis and nonthesis options), and a program evaluation option (nonthesis only).
 The degrees require coursework in educational statistics, assessment/measurement, program evaluation, and qualitative research.
 A student may choose to specialize in educational statistics, program evaluation, assessment/measurement, research methodology, or qualitative research at the PhD level.
 Field experiences are required as part of the program.

 NOTE: This certificate is not a credential for teacher certification/licensure.

 The Graduate Certificate in Qualitative Research is a 15-credit course sequence that integrates theoretical knowledge with practical application and field-based experience.
 Students who complete the certificate will have developed the methodological expertise and background necessary to be recognized as an emerging scholar in the field of qualitative inquiry.
 Though this certificate is housed in the College of Education, students from all disciplines are welcome to apply.

 |BER 633||Ethics & Aesthc:Qual III||3|

 |BER 695||Spec Top in Ed Research||3|